 Adam Afriyie, the MP for Windsor, has welcomed a government review on the impact of technology, in particular social media, on children’s mental health and wellbeing.
-This review will examine, among other aspects, recent efforts made by companies to with regards to age verification, screen-time limits and cyber bullying.
+This review will examine, among other aspects, recent efforts made by companies with regards to age verification, screen-time limits and cyber bullying.

 This follows on from a letter written six months ago by the Secretary of State for Health and Social Care, Jeremy Hunt MP, challenging social media companies to take voluntary action.